utilForever/CubbyFlow-v1/INSTALL.md

 cmake .. -G"Visual Studio 15 2017 Win64"
 ```

 This will generate 64-bit version of VS 2017 solution and projects.
-Once executed, you can find `CubbyFlow.sln` solution file in the `build` directory.
+Once executed, you can find `CubbyFlow-v1.sln` solution file in the `build` directory.
 Open the solution file and hit `Ctrl + Shift + B` to build the entire solution.
 Set `UnitTests` as a start-up project and hit `Ctrl + F5` to run the test.

 Alternatively, you can use MSBuild to build the solution from the command prompt.
 In such case, simply run:

 ```
-MSBuild CubbyFlow.sln /p:Configuration=Release
+MSBuild CubbyFlow-v1.sln /p:Configuration=Release
 ```

 This will build the whole solution in release mode.
 Once built, run the following command to execute unit tests: